Kartheek-D/basic-shell/README.md

 Topics to be included in the shell scripting

-1. print statement
+1. Print Statement
-2. comments
+2. Comments
-3. variables
+3. Variables
-4. conditional , looping and branching statements
+4. Conditional , Looping and Branching statements
-5. functions
+5. Functions
-6. input
+6. Input